iandanforth/pymuscle/README.md

 PyMuscle can be used to enhance the realism of motor control for simulated agents.
-To get you started we provide a [toy example project](https://github.com/iandanforth/pymuscle/tree/master/examples) which uses PyMuscle oin a simulation of arm curl and extension.
+To get you started we provide a [toy example project](https://github.com/iandanforth/pymuscle/tree/master/examples) which uses PyMuscle in a simulation of arm curl and extension.

 This model and the associated code is based on "A motor unit-based model of muscle fatigue" ([Potvin and Fuglevand, 2017](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005581)).